KopiasCsaba/ccp_audio_system_manual/for_technicians/other_guides/general_event.md

 1. Connect the "**FROM PULPIT**" HDMI cable with the extender to the "**TO PROJECTOR**" cable, if the preacher is presenting.

-2. Put the little keyboard outside the audio cave, where the person managing it will sit.
-    * It is on a long extension cable for this reason.
-    * You'll be able to concentrate better if you are not inside the audio cave during the class.

-3. Turn on the projector & bring down the projection-screen.
+2. Turn on the projector & bring down the projection-screen.

-4. Turn on the "Century" TV on the pole, with the remote control, that is labeled "CENTURY".
+3. Turn on the "Century" TV on the pole, with the remote control, that is labeled "CENTURY".
     * The remote is usually above or around the console.

-5. Turn on the TV in the coffee shop too, if needed.
+4. Turn on the TV in the coffee shop too, if needed.

-6. Set up the device that is being used for projection:
+5. Set up the device that is being used for projection:
     * Enable "Extended display"
     * Set **screen refresh rate to 50HZ** on the extended display
       * The default is 60, but that might cause wrong projector colors, and it WILL cause